Brtmultisoft/Hypertradeai.live/admin/README.md

 # HyperTrade Admin Panel

-This is the admin panel for the HyperTrade MLMplatform.
+This is the admin panel for the HypeTrade AIplatform.
 It provides a comprehensive interface for administrators to manage users, investments, income distributions, and wallet operations.

 ## Features